Use DRH Tools Locally

 Open Data Editor (ODE)

-The Open Data Editor (ODE) is an online tool for non-technical data users to explore, validate, and detect errors in tabular datasets.
-It provides an intuitive web interface for identifying and correcting issues in open data.
+The Open Data Editor is an online tool for non-technical users to explore, validate, and detect errors in tabular datasets.
+No installation is required.

 Key Features:

-- Online Access: No installation required—access it directly through your browser.
+- Online Access: Access directly through your browser.

 - Error Detection: Quickly identify errors in table formatting and data values.

-- Schema Validation: Validate datasets against predefined schemas, including Frictionless JSON schema.
+- Schema Validation: Validate datasets against predefined Frictionless JSON schemas.

 - Interactive Editing: Fix errors and inconsistencies in real-time.